 BENEFITS FOR THE NERVOUS SYSTEM: provides relief from excess stimulation and the stressors and hectic nature of modern life.
 Restorative postures, relaxation, and breathing techniques encourage a turning inward of the senses which enables downtime for the nervous system, the byproduct often being improved sleep, more energy and less stressed.

-CHRONIC PAIN: numerous studies show that asana, meditation or a combination of the two can reduce pain and disability while improving flexibility and functional mobility in people with a number of conditions causing chronic pain experienced significantly lower levels of pain and fatigue, and higher levels of invigoration, acceptance, and relaxation following participation in a yoga intervention.
+CHRONIC PAIN: numerous studies show that movement, meditation, or a combination of the two can reduce pain and disability while improving flexibility and functional mobility in people with a number of conditions causing chronic pain experienced significantly lower levels of pain and fatigue, and higher levels of invigoration, acceptance, and relaxation following participation in a yoga intervention.

-ADDICTION: the roots of addiction are in the mind and the practice of mindful meditation encourages to develop a detached awareness of thoughts.
-Yoga and meditation practices exert a positive influence on addictive behaviors.
+ADDICTION: yoga and meditation practices exert a positive influence on addictive behaviors.
 Through the practice of yoga, you will learn to love your body, care, and nourish.
-Eating disorders are a specific type of addiction and yoga appears to be beneficial in improving body image disturbances and useful in the recovery from eating disorders.

 FIBROMYALGIA: gentle restorative movements, breathing, and meditation help you to relax the tight muscles and joints, release mental tension, stress, and depression, build confidence and self-esteem.